 - All holders of the Aspire card can earn a further free night certificate by spending $60,000 on their card in a calendar year.
 The certificate is issued 8-12 weeks after the purchase requirement has been met.

-- All holders of the Surpass card can earn a free night certificate by spending $15,000 on their card in a calendar year.
+- All holders of the card_name can earn a free night certificate by spending $15,000 on their card in a calendar year.
 The certificate is issued as a redeemable code and is sent out 8-12 weeks after the purchase requirement has been met.

-- All holders of the Hilton Amex Business card can earn a free night certificate by spending $15,000 on their card in a calendar year.
+- All holders of card_name can earn a free night certificate by spending $15,000 on their card in a calendar year.
 The certificate is issued as a redeemable code and is sent out 8-12 weeks after the purchase requirement has been met.

 - Cardholders who put a further $45,000 of eligible spending on their card in a calendar year (for a total of $60,000 in a calendar year) will earn a further free night certificate.

-Note: All information about the Hilton Honors American Express Aspire Card and the Hilton Honors American Express Surpass® Card has been collected independently by Traveling For Miles.
-The Hilton Honors American Express Aspire Card and the Hilton Honors American Express Surpass® Card are not currently available through Traveling For Miles.
+Note: All information about the Hilton Honors American Express Aspire Card has been collected independently by Traveling For Miles.
+The Hilton Honors American Express Aspire Card is not currently available through Traveling For Miles.

-From a personal point of view, this change makes it far more likely that I’ll be tempted to put $15,000 of spending on my Surpass card as I could easily get $400-$500 of value out of a certificate that can be used any night of the week.
+From a personal point of view, this change makes it far more likely that I’ll be tempted to put $15,000 of spending on the card_name as I could easily get $400-$500 of value out of a certificate that can be used any night of the week.

 Overall, this is great news for anyone who enjoys earning Hilton’s free night certificates and it certainly increases the value on offer by all three Amex cards that give cardholders a chance to earn them.

-At $450/year (rates & fees) the Hilton Honors American Express Aspire Card now looks more like a “no-brainer” for Hilton fans than ever before as if you can’t get $450 of value out of the uncapped and unencumbered free night certificate, the top-tier Diamond elite status, the $250 Hilton resort credit, and the $100 property credit (terms and conditions apply), you’re probably not as big a Hilton fan as you may think 🙂
+At $550/year (rates & fees) the Hilton Honors American Express Aspire Card now looks more like a “no-brainer” for Hilton fans than ever before as if you can’t get $550 of value out of the uncapped and unencumbered free night certificate, the top-tier Diamond elite status, the $400 Hilton resort credit ($200/6 months), and the $100 property credit (terms and conditions apply), you’re probably not as big a Hilton fan as you may think 🙂

-During the pandemic, the free weekend night certificates offered by the Hilton Aspire, Surpass, and Business credit cards were temporarily enhanced to allow them to be used on any night of the week.
+During the pandemic, the free weekend night certificates offered by select Hilton co-branded credit cards were temporarily enhanced to allow them to be used on any night of the week.
 That enhancement was set to expire at the end of this year, but an update now being found on cardholder statements indicates that it’s now here to stay and all free night certificates earned going forward, will be useable at any property and on any day of the week.